-- Solaris hosts (32-bit and 64-bit) are supported with the restrictions listed in chapter 14, Known limitations, page 220:
+- Solaris hosts (64-bit only) are supported with the restrictions listed in chapter 14, Known limitations, page 220:

 - Solaris 11 including Solaris 11 Express

 - Solaris 10 (u8 and higher)

 Note that the above list is informal.
 Oracle support for customers who have a support contract is limited to a subset of the listed host operating systems.
 Also, any feature which is marked as experimental is not supported.
 Feedback and suggestions about such features are welcome.